Blog

 It is certainly disappointing to accept that IVF may not be the right approach for you, and you should take the time to honor your feelings.
 When you’re ready to embark on the next step in your fertility journey, you can start by discussing egg donation with your doctor.
 A study from the CDC reported that over half of the eggs donated resulted in a live birth.
 The success of egg donation depends on many factors, but with the right support and planning, your chances of having a baby will be greater.

-There is a stringent screening process to qualify potential donors.
-Each of our donors is hand-selected after a series of psychological and physical exams, as well as a detailed profile of their medical and family history.
-To be accepted as an egg donor, each person must at least meet the following qualifications:
+There is a stringent screening process to qualify potential Donors.
+Each of our Donors is hand-selected after a series of psychological and physical exams, as well as a detailed profile of their medical and family history.
+To be accepted as an Egg Donor, each person must at least meet the following qualifications:

 • Be between the ages of 21 and 35 years of age